US chemical output set to rise in 2019

-“Expansion across a broad band of industrial sectors is supporting American economic growth this year,” says Kevin Swift, ACC chief economist.
-Next year, he predicts, US industrial activity will continue to expand, but an economic slowdown now underway in overseas markets, coupled with rising trade tensions, “present a risk of economic disruption.”
+“Expansion across a broad band of industrial sectors is supporting American economic growth this year,” says Kevin Swift, the ACC’s chief economist.
+He predicts that next year, US industrial activity will continue to expand but that an economic slowdown that is now underway in overseas markets, coupled with rising trade tensions, presents “a risk of economic disruption.”

-On the plus side for US chemical producers are surging domestic energy supplies coupled with increased availability of ethane, a key raw material obtained from natural gas.
-Because of this shale gas revolution, chemical makers have committed $202 billion since 2010 for 333 new chemical plants, 40% of which are still in the planning stage, notes Martha Moore, the trade group’s policy and economics director.
+On the plus side for US chemical producers are surging domestic energy supplies and increased availability of ethane, a key raw material obtained from natural gas.
+Because of the shale-gas revolution, chemical makers have committed $202 billion since 2010 for 333 new chemical plants, 40% of which are still in the planning stage, notes Martha Moore, the trade group’s economic and policy director.

-As that production capacity comes online, US exports will surge, Moore predicts.
-The US will post a chemical trade surplus of $39 billion in 2018 and $69 billion by 2023, she says, assuming no major trade disruptions.
+As that production capacity comes on line, US exports will surge, Moore predicts.
+Assuming no major trade disruptions, the US will post a chemical-trade surplus of $39 billion in 2018 and $69 billion by 2023, she says.

-On the domestic front, light vehicle sales have declined from the highs of 2015 and 2016 but are still robust, Moore says.
-Each vehicle build represents over $3,250 in chemical sales.
-Home building is on the upswing, she notes.
-Each new home accounts for $15,000 in chemical sales.
+Outside the US, predictions are less optimistic.
+The European Chemical Industry Council anticipates 0.5% production growth in 2019 following a 0.5% decline this year.
+The group cautions that trade tensions among the US, China, and Europe, plus uncertainty about the UK’s approaching Brexit from the European Union, could dampen the expected uptick.

-Unlike the ACC’s data, the German association’s forecast includes output of pharmaceuticals, which are set to rise 11.5% this year.
-Excluding pharmaceuticals, Germany’s chemical production will slip 1.5% this year.
+The German association’s forecast includes pharmaceuticals, which are set to rise 11.5% this year.
+Excluding pharma, Germany’s chemical production will slip 1.5% this year.

-Hans Van Bylen, president of the German association and CEO of Henkel, says the trade conflicts among the US, European Union, and China—along with the UK’s approaching Brexit from the EU—threaten the “trade order” in which the German chemical industry operates.
-He called on European politicians to help preserve “free world trade and fair competition.”

 Join the conversation